nickkuijpers/laravel-custom-post-manager/README.md

 ### Frontend usage

-If you want to display the posts by post type, you can use the following methods.

 #### Single pages

+If you want to display your custom post type 'page' to the frontend, you can do the following.

 Enable the following type in your routes/web.php.